NatalieKAndersson/DEVOLUTION/README.md

 **Phylogenetic trees with heat maps**

-You coulo add the output event matrix directly beside the phylogeny using the following command:
+You can also add the produced event matrix directly beside the phylogeny using the following command:
 ```
 t_heat <- tree_heatmap(EM[[1]],Treeml) #Change to Treemp if you want the maximum parsimony tree.
 ```

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Tree1_EM_ml.png" width="400">

-If you have many samples adding pie charts may become a bit messy.
-Hence, adding a heat map with the pie charts instead might be an alternative.
-The darker the color, the more prevalent is the subclone in that sample.
+If you have many samples, adding pie charts may become a bit messy.
+Hence, adding a heat map with the pie charts sizes might be an alternative.
+The darker the color, the more prevalent the subclone is in that sample.
 ```
 t_pie <- tree_heat_pie(EM[[1]],Treeml) #Change to Treemp if you want the maximum parsimony tree.
 ```